CelliesProjects/OpenStreetMap-esp32/README.md

 Returns false if no provider at the index is defined or if no cache could be allocated.

 **Note:** In the default setup there is only one provider defined.
-See `src/TileProvider.hpp` for example provider setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require an API key and commenting/uncommenting the currently defined setup.
+See `src/TileProvider.hpp` for example provider setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require an API key and commenting/uncommenting 2 lines of setup.
-Registration and a hobby tier are available for free!
+Registration and a hobby tier are available for free.

 ## Example code